Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Considering how many slaves they have in Leicester.

-Think we can talk about that?
+You think people talk about that?

 Okay.

-So anyway, so let's go to the PDF.
+So, anyway, so let's go to the PDF.

-The city of Leicester has an extraordinarily diverse population.
+They conducted this groundbreaking research, and they tell us this: the city of Leicester has an extraordinarily diverse population.

-It is home to substantial minority ethnic populations that are both newly arrived and well established, as well as a wide range of faith, sexual and other minority communities.
+It is home to substantial minority ethnic populations that are both newly arrived and well-established, as well as a wide range of faith, sexual, and other minority communities.

 And it is this rich diversity that made Leicester a highly appropriate site to explore experiences of hate, prejudice, and targeted hostility.